 RBWH is Queensland’s largest hospital in Brisbane and is part of Metro North Hospital and Health Service.
 It is known for its preeminent cancer care, maternity, trauma and burns care.
 They support and produce world-leading research and education, and are prominent innovators in the pursuit of ever-improving patient outcomes.

 Prostate Cancer Foundation of Australia (PCFA) is a broad based community organisation and the peak national body for prostate cancer in Australia.

-Swinburne is a world-ranked university leading the way in innovation, industry engagement and social inclusion.
-Our education, high-quality research and industry partnerships create positive change for students, staff and the community
+Swinburne University is a world-ranked university leading the way in innovation, industry engagement and social inclusion.
+Their education, high-quality research and industry partnerships create positive change for students, staff and the community.

-We make lives better by producing leaders of society and equipping our people with leadership qualities so they can serve our communities at every level.
+Sydney University aims to make lives better by producing leaders of society and equipping their people with leadership qualities so they can serve communities at every level.

 Cabrini is a Catholic, not-for-profit healthcare service.
 There are acute facilities at Malvern, Prahran and Brighton, a residential aged-care home at Ashwood and a rehabilitation service at Elsternwick.
 The Cabrini Institute supports education and research, in order to continually improve the quality of care and educate tomorrow’s health professionals.